-- For a given term, the CRT pays an amount to you annually (some of which generally is taxable). - At the term's end, the CRT's remaining assets pass to one or more charities. - When you fund the CRT, you can claim an income tax deduction for the present value of the amount that will go to charity. - The property is removed from your taxable estate.
+- For a given term, the CRT pays an amount to you annually (some of which generally is taxable). - At the term's end, the CRT's remaining assets pass to one or more charities. - When you fund the CRT, you receive an income tax deduction for the present value of the amount that will go to charity. - The property is removed from your taxable estate.

 You may owe capital gains tax when you receive the payments.
 However, because the payments are spread over time, much of the liability will be deferred.
 Plus, a portion of each payment might be considered tax-free return of principal.
 This may help you reduce or avoid exposure to the 3.8% NIIT and the 20% top long-term capital gains rate.
-A CRT can be especially beneficial if you hold highly appreciated stock and you'd like to diversify your portfolio.
-(See Case Study 9.)